How can this be, Mr. Gravity Man? Let’s talk it out.

 And if the English seemed a little slow on the uptake, dig the Russians: they didn’t change their calendar until after the *1918* revolution that brought Vladimir Lenin to power.
 By then, they had to add still another day to catch up.
 That’s how Lenin’s birthday moved from April 10 to April 22.

 Which is all too bad.
-Modern Christmas Day babies like country singer Barbara Mandrell and political fixer Karl Rove don’t quite have the birthday heft of a precedent-setting physicist like Isaac Newton.
+Modern Christmas Day babies like country singer Barbara Mandrell and political fixer Karl Rove don’t quite have the historical birthday heft of a precedent-setting physicist like Isaac Newton.
 But such is progress.